A twist on the classic Amatriciana, this Rigatoni Amatriciana recipe is quick, simple, and will feed a crowd!

 Divide the pasta between 4 serving plates.

-Sprinkle with freshly-grated pecorino cheese and serve!
+Sprinkle with freshly-grated pecorino cheese and freshly-ground black pepper, and serve!

 Making Ahead and Storing